Max Muncy Preview, Player Props: Dodgers vs. Giants

-The Los Angeles Dodgers and Max Muncy (.325 slugging percentage over his past 10 games, including one homer), take on starter Keaton Winn and the San Francisco Giants at Oracle Park, Friday at 10:15 PM ET.
+Max Muncy, with a slugging percentage of .325 in his past 10 games -- including one home run -- will be in action for the Los Angeles Dodgers versus the San Francisco Giants, with Tristan Beck on the hill, September 30 at 9:05 PM ET.

-In his previous game he had a hitless performance (0-for-4 with an RBI) against the Rockies.
+He had a hitless showing in his last game (0-for-4 with an RBI) against the Rockies.

 Sportsbook Promo Codes